Joan Lluhí

 Joan Lluhí i Vallescà (Juan Lluhí Vallescá; 12 October 1897 – 21 August 1944) was a Spanish lawyer and politician.
-He was a member of the Republican Left in Catalonia, and served in the Second Spanish Republic as Minister of Labor, Health and Social Assurance.
+He was a member of the Republican Left of Catalonia (ERC), later leading the breakaway Nationalist Republican Left Party (PNRE), before rejoining the ERC to serve in the Second Spanish Republic as Minister of Labor, Health and Social Assurance.

 Early years (1897–1931)

 Joan Lluhí i Vallesca was born on 12 October 1897 in Barcelona.

-His father was Joaquim Lluhí i Rissech (1866–1926), a lawyer and founder of the Nationalist Republican Center and the Federal Union of Nationalist Republicans.
+His father was Joaquim Lluhí i Rissech (1866–1926), a lawyer and founder of the Nationalist Republican Centre and the Republican Nationalist Federal Union.

 Joan Lluhí i Vallescà attended the Institute of Barcelona from 1910 to 1915 for his secondary education.

 He studied law at the University of Barcelona from 1915 to 1916 and then from 1919 to 1920.

 He became a lawyer and a Freemason.

 In 1929 he founded and edited the journal L'Opinió.